fauzanilmi220/recipes/README.md

 ## RECIPES
 Backend API for Recipes designed to exchange and discover recipes for cooking any Dishes.
-It enables us to share our recipes, along with detailed ingredient and cooking instructions.
+It enables us to share our recipes with detailed ingredient and cooking instructions.
 This API is built with <a href="https://expressjs.com">ExpressJs</a> which is a simple and flexible web application framework that uses <a href="https://nodejs.org/en/about/">NodeJs<a/>.<br>

 ### BUILT